Introduction

 2. NHS England will grant purchasing points access to MPSC framework prices for the purpose of providing medicines for the treatment of NHS patients in England (although in some instances NHS England does also tender for Wales and Northern Ireland for treatment of NHS patients), for so long as the provider or organisation remains listed as a purchasing point.

 3. Independent sector providers (for example, private hospitals or clinics), wholly owned NHS subsidiaries, homecare providers and outsourced pharmacies are not permitted to register as purchasing points.
-Access to MPSC framework prices for these organisations is covered in the National Pharmaceutical Supply Group guidance.
+The exception being Prison Service, HIV, PrEP, and PEP providers contracted to support NHS England and/or local authority commissioned services.
+Access to MPSC framework prices for organisations out of scope for being a purchasing point (who are eligible) is covered in the National Pharmaceutical Supply Group guidance.

 Key terms